galderz/datagrid-patterns/README.md

   * Time when the station board information was collected.

+# Analytics Demo

+## Testsuite

+`testsuite` folder contains several test projects that were developed to gain confidence in the analytics demo:

+* `EmbeddedAnalyticsTest` in `test-analytics-domain` is a standalone unit test.
+It was created to verify that the statistics required for the analytics demo could be generated using Java Streams API and the application domain above.

+* `JsonViaHotRodTest` in `test-analytics-client` is a unit test that that relies on a server being available on a specific port (see test).
+This test also requires that the cache it interacts with has compatibility mode enabled.
+The aim of this test is that the Infinispan RemoteCache API can be used to store a JSON formatted String and this can be retrieved via REST URL (see test for details).

+### WordCountTest

+`WordCounTest` in `test-analytics-client` is a unit test that checks whether remote tasks relying on non-primitive objects work.
+Before running this test, it is necessary to deploy the task along with with POJOs.
+This can be done using the following commands:

+    $ cd testsuite
+    $ mvn clean install package -am -pl test-analytics-server
+    $ mvn wildfly:deploy -pl test-analytics-server

+Once the server task has been deployed, execute `WordCountTest`.

 # Real Time Demo

 The aim of the real-time demo is to show how to Infinispan's Continuous Query technology can be used to track changing data.